Being a student is exciting and a lot of fun. It also involves a

 with a SpLD there is a wide range of support and guidance here to

-help you.
 This includes individual and small group sessions with

 specialist tutors, mentoring and training on the use of assistive

 technology software packages such as TextHelp and Inspiration.

 Most UK full-time and part-time students, who require the sorts